-- 1. Speed bumps will have a height of 1 cm or less and be white.
+- 1. The maximun size of a speed bump can be the size of a tile (30cm x 30cm) and will have a height of 1 cm or less and be white.
 When the speed bump is placed over any black line, the overlap between the speed bump and the black line will be colored black.
 The organizers will fix speed bumps on the floor. - 2.
 Speed bumps may also be placed anywhere in the evacuation zone.
 Speed bumps in evacuation zone are not scored. - 3.
 Debris will have a maximum height of 3 mm.
 The organizers will not fix it to the floor.
 The debris consists of small materials such as toothpicks, small wooden dowels, etc. - 4.
 Obstacles may include bricks, blocks, weights, and other large, heavy items.
 Obstacles will be at least 15 cm high and can be fixed to the floor. - 5.
 An obstacle will not occupy more than one line or tile. - 6.
 A robot is expected to navigate around obstacles.
 The robot may move obstacles, but obstacles may be very heavy or fixed to the floor.
 Obstacles will remain where they were moved to, even if that prevents the robot from proceeding. - 7.
 Obstacles will not be placed closer than 25 cm from the edge of the field (including edges of tiles that are elevated by ramps) and inclined tiles. - 8.
 In the evacuation zone, obstacles may be placed anywhere with a minimum of 10 cm clearance from the wall.
 Obstacles in the evacuation zone are not scored.

-2.6.
+3.6.
 Intersections and Dead Ends

 - 1. The organizers can place intersections anywhere except in the evacuation zone. - 2.
 Intersections markers are green and 25 mm x 25 mm in dimension.
 They indicate the direction of the path the robot should follow. - 3.
 The robot should continue straight ahead if there is no green marker at an intersection. - 4.
-A dead end is when there are two green marks before an intersection (one on each side of the line); in this case, the robot should turn around.

-5. The intersections are always perpendicular but may have 3 or 4 branches.

-6. Intersection markers will be placed just before the intersection.
+A dead end is when there are two green marks before an intersection (one on each side of the line); in this case, the robot should turn around. - 5.
+The intersections are always perpendicular but may have 3 or 4 branches. - 6.
+Intersection markers will be placed just before the intersection.
 See the images below for possible scenarios.

-2.7.
+3.7.
 Ramps

 - 1. Tiles will be used as ramps to allow the robots to 'climb' up and down from different levels. - 2.
+Ramps will not exceed an incline of 25 degrees from the horizontal.

+D --> A

-Ramps will not exceed an incline of 25 degrees from the horizontal. - 3.
-More than one tile may be used to build one ramp up or down.
-Despite the number of tiles used in the construction, the ramp will be scored as one ramp as it takes from one level to another. - 4.
-The ramp will be scored when the robot reaches the horizontal tile at the upper level after an ascending ramp or the horizontal tile at the bottom level after a descending ramp. - 5.
-The line along the ramps can contain gaps, speed bumps and debris.
+3. More than one tile may be used to build one ramp up or down.
+Despite the number of tiles used in the construction, the ramp will be scored as one ramp as it takes from one level to another.

-2.8.
+- 4. The ramp points will be awarded for each individual ramp tile instead of the entire ramp.
+[2] - 5.
+The line along the ramps can contain gaps, speed bumps, intersections, obstacles and debris. - 6.
+The ramp must NOT have a drop-off immediately following a rise section, creating a peak-line structure or viceversa.

+3.8.
 Seesaws